rafaimn/LIGHT-DARK-Theme-Switch/README.md

 ## Features

-- Two different themes: Heaven and Hell
+- Two different themes: Light and Dark
 - Smooth transition between themes, with CSS gradients
 - Clouds animation in the background, using CSS animations
 - Toggle switch to change between themes